Machines & Automation

 The rise of battery operated strapping tools has simplified the application of strapping with the material tensioned and sealed within the tool.
 Modern batteries mean up to 400 plus cycles per charge and these light weight ergonomic devices are very popular.

 The strapping material starts in a plastic "state".
-By pulling tension you create an elastic "state" where the material can hold the load intact and withstand shock.
-Too much tension you lose the ability to absorb the shock and the load is at risk.
+Once tension is applied to it, it becomes elastic and can hold the load intact while providing some shock absorption.
+Apply too much tension, and it will lose the ability to absorb shock, putting the load at risk.
 As a general rule of thumb, more than 35% of the total breaking strain of the material is needed to create the elastic "state".
-More than 80% of same hinders the material ability to absorb the shock.
-Talk to your FROMM on how best to measure and achieve the results you are looking for.
+Past the limit of 80%, the strapping material’s ability to absorb shock will be hindered.

 Just submit your contact details and we’ll be in touch shortly with more information